Times have changed since 1919, when the Woman's Club of Oldsmar opened the first Oldsmar Library in a small house on Exeter Street.

 When a book was out too long, the club knew just where to find the scofflaw.

-That's much harder now, so Oldsmar is joining the ranks of libraries in Pinellas, Pasco and Hillsborough counties that use a collection agency to help retrieve lost books and collect overdue fines.
+That's much harder now, so Oldsmar is joining the ranks of local libraries that use a collection agency to help retrieve lost books and collect overdue fines.

 Libraries that use Unique Management Services, which works only with libraries, praise its results.
 Oldsmar and Tarpon Springs will soon find out.